DreadPir8Rob425/hockey-analytics/README.md

-# Hockey Analytics Dashboard
+# Cold Hard Puck

-A comprehensive web application for analyzing hockey performance data, built with Next.js, TypeScript, and D3.js.
+A comprehensive hockey analytics web application built with Next.js, TypeScript, and D3.js.
 This platform provides interactive visualizations, detailed statistics, and insights for players, teams, and games.

 ## Features